NYSE to delist three Chinese telecoms in dizzying about-face

 The NYSE originally on Thursday announced plans to delist China Mobile Ltd, China Telecom Corp Ltd and China Unicom Hong Kong Ltd. On Monday, it did a U-turn after consulting with regulators in connection with the U.S. Treasury’s Office of Foreign Assets Control and decided to keep them listed.
 Wednesday’s decision marks a return to the original plan.

-The U-turn to keep the companies listed had prompted criticism that Treasury was being dovish on China.
+The decision to keep the companies listed had prompted criticism that Treasury was being dovish on China.

 Mnuchin has long been seen as seeking to thwart attempts by hardliners in the administration - many led by the State department - to crack down on Chinese companies.